Summer 2019 Guide To Outdoor Movies In San Diego

 The Hotel del Coronado turns its ocean-front lawn into an outdoor movie theater, screening a selection of family-friendly summer favorites.

-Every Saturday night, from June 23 through August 25, you can catch an Italian film with English subtitles in Little Italy's Amici Park Amphitheater.
+Every Saturday night through August 24, you can catch an Italian film with English subtitles in Little Italy's Amici Park Amphitheater.

 Details: Movies begin at 8 p.m, doors open at 7:30 p.m.
-There's a $5 suggested donation.
+There's an $8 suggested donation.
 Amici Park Amphitheater is located at State and West Date streets.
 See the complete schedule.

 Details: The picnic area opens at 6 p.m., games and contests begin at 7 p.m., film at 8 p.m. $10 per carload; additional details.